 Those families who are receiving existing financial assistance from the local or national programs (such as the Pantawid Pamilyang Pilipino Program and Unconditional Cast Transfer of DSWD) will get additional support to meet the standard amount of the emergency subsidy.

-For more information, you may visit the DSWD website.
+For more information about the SAP second tranche, you may visit the DSWD website.